 As the second half gets underway, The Head Hunter evolves into a monster horror-thriller more along the lines of Predator (where it's not entirely clear who's really the hunter and who's the prey).
 While the movie offers little more than fleeting glimpses of Father's opponent (aka.
 "The Head"), it's for the best, given the character's low-cost design.
 Downey smartly sets the action at night to better hide the limitations of the monster, which is brought to life as a blend of practical and digital effects.
 This further gives rise to some tense sequences where Father must struggle around the natural barriers of the movie's setting, in his efforts to find and execute The Head.
 If anything, this segment of the film wraps up too quickly and feels like it could've benefitted from some additional breathing room.

 All in all, The Head Hunter makes for a pretty creative exercise in minimalism and genre moviemaking.
-Of course, there are times when the film's low budget shows, and those hoping for lots of monster brawls will disappointed to know that most of the fights take place off-screen (again, for cost-reducing reasons).
+Of course, there are times when the film's low budget shows, and those wanting lots of monster brawls will be disappointed to learn that most of the fights take place off-screen (again, for cost-reducing reasons).
 The story is a real meat and potatoes narrative too, and is overall lacking when it comes to substance and emotional impact.
 Still, Rygh has the screen presence needed to pass for a convincingly Conan the Barbarian-like brutish warrior, and his adventure at large has an equally dark and rugged vibe.
 That goes double for the world he lives in, thanks to a combination of the scenery and the intricately detailed production design of Father's cabin and weaponry.

 While The Head Hunter doesn't demand to be enjoyed on the largest screen available, its visuals are surprisingly rich for such a low-budget film, and would mostly benefit from being seen in a theater.
 Then again, it's all the easier to be forgiving of the movie's flaws and (very) short runtime when you're watching it for a lower price at home, so On Demand might be the better option anyway.
 If anything, this is the sort of B-movie that leaves you wondering what its director and crew could do with a proper studio budget (even a mid-range one).
 Until that happens, here's hoping Downey continues to make fun, pulpy genre fare along these lines in the future.